Fouad-Asil/NeuOpt/README_HYBRID.md

 ## Current Status

-The hybrid implementation is currently a work in progress.
+The hybrid implementation is now functional.
 Here's the status of the development:

 1. NeuOpt Model Loading:
    - ✅ Successfully loads pretrained NeuOpt models
    - ✅ Can generate initial solutions for TSP
    - ✅ Can evaluate solution costs
+   - ✅ Can apply NeuOpt local search to improve solutions

 2. Basic ACO Implementation:
    - ✅ Pheromone trail initialization